2007 American League Division Series: Game 2

 Neither starting pitcher in Game 2 made it into the sixth inning of the contest.
 Game 2 became a battle of the bullpens beginning with the Red Sox in the fifth inning with starter Daisuke Matsuzaka lasting just 4 2/3 innings giving up three runs on seven hits.
 Meanwhile, Angels starter Kelvim Escobar gave up three runs on just four hits and five walks.
 The Red Sox struck first when they loaded the bases on two walks and a single before J. D. Drew's two-run single put them up 2−0.
 The Angels responded in the second when Casey Kotchman drew a leadoff walk and moved to third on Kendrys Morales's single.
 After Howie Kendrick struck out, Jeff Mathis's groundout scored Kotchman before back-to-back RBI doubles by Chone Figgins and Orlando Cabrera gave the Angels their first and only lead of the series.
 The Red Sox tied the game in the fifth on Mike Lowell's sacrifice fly that scored J. D. Drew.

 Scot Shields came on in relief of Escobar and pitched two hitless, scoreless innings, walking three batters, one intentionally.
 Boston's four relievers—López, Delcarmen, Okajima, and Papelbon—threw 4 1/3 hitless, scoreless innings striking out four and only walking two batters (both by Papelbon).
-In the bottom of the ninth, Julio Lugo hit a leadoff single off of Justin Speier, who got Dustin Pedroia to ground out before being relieved by Francisco Rodríguez.
+In the bottom of the ninth, Julio Lugo hit a leadoff single off Justin Speier, who got Dustin Pedroia to ground out before being relieved by Francisco Rodríguez.
 After Kevin Youkilis struck out, the Angels intentionally walked Ortiz giving him four walks on the night—tying a post-season record before the Red Sox won on a three-run walk-off home run from Manny Ramirez, taking a 2–0 series lead.